GregaVrbancic/Phishing-Dataset/README.md

-# Phishing Dataset
+# Datasets for Phishing Websites Detection

-In this repository the two variants of the Phishing Dataset are presented.
+In this repository the two variants of the phishing dataset are presented.

-## Full variant - vrbancic_phishing_dataset.csv
+## dataset_full - dataset_full.csv

 **Short description of the full variant dataset:**
 - Total number of instances: 88,647
     - Number of legitimate website instances (labeled as 0): 58,000
     - Number of phishing website instances (labeled as 1): 30,647
-- Total number of features: 111
+- Total number of features: 111 (without target)

-## Small variant - vrbancic_phishing_dataset_small.csv
+## dataset_small - dataset_small.csv

 **Short description of the small variant dataset:**
 - Total number of instances: 58,645
     - Number of legitimate website instances (labeled as 0): 27,998
     - Number of phishing website instances (labeled as 1): 30,647
-- Total number of features: 111
+- Total number of features: 111 (without target)

 ## Extracted Features